-You can select one of two auto recording modes (Program Auto or Premium Auto Pro) according to your digital imaging needs.
+You can select one of two auto recording modes (Program Auto or Premium Auto PRO) according to your digital imaging needs.

-Setting REC Screen Icon Display Description P Program Auto P This is the standard Auto recording mode. ©⊋ Premium Auto Pro Ŷ. With Premium Auto Pro recording, the camera automatically determines whether you are shooting a subject or scenery, and other conditions.
-Premium Auto Pro recording delivers higher image quality than Program Auto recording. • Some of the settings configured automatically by Premium Auto Pro cannot be changed by you. • It also requires more power (and runs down the battery quicker) than Program Auto.
+Setting REC Screen Icon Display Description P Program Auto Р This is the standard Auto recording mode. © Premium With Premium Auto PRO recording, the camera automatically determines whether you are shooting a subject or scenery, and other conditions.
+Premium Auto PRO recording delivers higher image quality than Program Auto recording. • It also requires more power (and runs down the battery quicker) than Program Auto.